eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 tail -f blockchain/nodeos.log
 ```

-After executing the above commands, you should see in the command shell a live stream of `nodeos.log` file which is getting written to by the `nodeos` continuously.
-You can stop the live stream monitor by pressing CTRL+C keys.
+After the above commands have executed, you should see in the command shell a live stream of `nodeos.log` file being written by the `nodeos` process continuously.
+You can stop the live stream monitor by pressing Ctrl-C.

 To stop the new node, you have to execute the `stop.sh` script and to restart the node, execute the `start.sh` script and not the `genesis_start.sh` (this one is used only once in *1.5 Start the genesis node*).

-To erase everything and start from scratch, you can execute the following set of commands:
+To erase everything and start from scratch, you can execute the following commands:

 ```shell
 cd ~/biosboot/accountnum11/